 The confirmed date describes the internal agreement between the supplier and the customer, while the order entry date is the day the order was originally placed.

 Essentially, the C-OLT assesses your company’s ability to hold up its end of the bargain.

 If your warehouse team can’t fulfill orders in the promised timeframe, you’ll need to investigate what’s causing these delays.

 Knowing your order lead time can greatly improve your inventory management.
 When you accurately calculate lead time, you can reduce stockouts, prevent delays, and even boost your brand’s reputation.

 Order lead times are directly related to the flow of your inventory.
 But when your lead time calculations go awry, you risk encountering stockouts.

 For instance, say you miscalculate your OLT and the actual lead time is much longer than anticipated.
-Then, you'll likely go out of stock while waiting on the next shipment to arrive.
+Then, you’ll likely go out of stock while waiting for the next shipment to arrive.

 That’s why reviewing your lead times is so closely tied to reducing stockouts.
 With quarterly lead time reviews, you can make sure you maintain optimal inventory levels and never run into a stockout situation again.